roboncode/clean-architecture/README.md

 ## What's inside?

+This project was built using [Turborepo](https://turborepo.org/).
 This turborepo uses [pnpm](https://pnpm.io) as a package manager.
 It includes the following packages/apps:

 ### Apps and Packages